 Figure 4 - Accutronics Reverb Tank Drive Coil Impedance

-The above scan was taken of an Accutronics 4FB2A1A reverb tank (my old one).
-I used a woofer tester (normally used for measuring Thiele-Small parameters).
-The impedance was also verified using a vector impedance meter, and gave virtually identical results.
-The spikes at the high end of the sweep are caused by the measurement signal causing a disturbance in the springs, and confusing the reading.
+The above impedance scan was taken of an Accutronics 4FB2A1A reverb tank (my old one).
+I used a woofer tester normally used for measuring Thiele-Small parameters to do the impedance graph.
+The impedance was also verified using a vector impedance meter which gave virtually identical results.
+The spikes at the high end of the sweep are caused by the measurement signal causing a disturbance in the springs and confusing the reading.
 Although the impedance is different from the claimed or calculated value at various frequencies, the difference is inconsequential.
 In theory, the impedance at 6kHz should be around 8.8k, but is closer to 6.5k - while this might seem like a large error, it makes little or no difference to the way the tank behaves.

 The drive circuit for any spring reverb tank is critical - by far the most critical part of the final system.
 The drive coil has a nominal impedance specified at 1kHz, but it also has considerable inductance.
 It is actually quite difficult to drive properly.
 It is necessary to know the optimum drive level, but this is specified as a current, not a voltage.

 In order to produce a constant drive level into a coil as the frequency varies, it is necessary to drive the coil with an amplifier that produces constant current, rather than the much more familiar constant voltage.
 This can be done with equalisation, but it is preferable to use a dedicated amplifier with a high output impedance.
 This approach is easier, and it automatically adapts itself to the actual (as opposed to nominal) value of impedance at any frequency of interest.
-However, current drive accentuates the upper frequencies, and in some cases this may well be excessive.
+However, current drive may accentuate the upper frequencies, and in some cases this might be considered excessive.

 It is common to include a high pass filter as well, because the spring reverb effect doesn't work well at low frequencies.
 While it is possible to get good low frequency performance, it's generally undesirable because it tends to muddy the sound too much.
 Accutronics provides a table of impedance and RMS drive current at 1kHz, but some of the information that one really needs is missing.
 To rectify that, I have added a column giving the approximate inductance and deleted the columns that are unimportant.
 The following table applies to the Type 4 tank - the 425mm long, 4-spring version as used by Fender and many others.